-- Encourage reduced onsite residential parking provided that this will not impact the overall system, and adjacent on-street parking is managed. - Prioritise residential and customer parking over employee parking within developments and shift emphasis to public parking stations to the periphery of the Town Centre paid for by cash-in-lieu funds. - Price parking permits at a rate consistent with the opportunity cost of parking infrastructure, with a transition period to support behaviour change by residents - Undertake a review of cash-in-lieu provisions as a component of the review of Scheme provisions in the implementation of the PSP to ensure flexibility and appeal of these options to all landowners within the precinct. - Liaise with local business owners to promote the shared use of car parks and reciprocal parking arrangements within new developments. - Review current parking policy provisions of the Town when preparing a Parking Strategy for the Town Centre. - Prepare a formal policy and template for developers to apply for concessions, which defines a series of requirements related to the submission of a Parking Needs Assessment and Green Travel Plan.
+- Encourage reduced onsite residential parking provided that this will not impact the overall system, and adjacent on-street parking is managed. - Prioritise residential and customer parking over employee parking within developments and shift emphasis to public parking stations to the periphery of the Town Centre paid for by cash-in-lieu funds. - Price parking permits at a rate consistent with the opportunity cost of parking infrastructure, with a transition period to support behaviour change by residents - Undertake a review of cash-in-lieu provisions as a component of the review of Scheme provisions in the implementation of the PSP to ensure flexibility and appeal of these options to all landowners within the precinct. - Liaise with local business owners to promote the shared use of car parks and reciprocal parking arrangements within new developments. - Include a flat ratio for non-residential car parking requirement of a minimum of 1 space per 48m2 of floor area and a maximum of 1 space per 25m2 of floor area for the Town Centre.
+This reflects a sustainable transport scenario based on achieving the mode shift identified in Appendix C. The minimum flat ratio is a 30% reduction on the current average parking demand rate in the Town Centre. - Review current parking policy provisions of the Town when preparing a Parking Strategy for the Town Centre. - Prepare a formal policy and template for developers to apply for concessions, which defines a series of requirements related to the submission of a Parking Needs Assessment and Green Travel Plan.

-An outline of the PSP's consistency with the SPP7.2 Precinct Design Objectives for movement network considerations is provided in Table 20.
+An outline of the PSP's consistency with the SPP7.2 Precinct Design Objectives for movement network considerations is provided in Table 29.

-Table 20: Precinct Design Objective Assessment - Movement Network
+Table 29: Precinct Design Objective Assessment - Movement Network